-While we work toward providing long-term positive outcomes through the three building blocks of a quality life, covering basic needs is a vital first step on the pathway to success.
+While we work toward providing long-term positive outcomes through the three building blocks of quality life, covering basic needs is a vital first step on the pathway to success.
 When needs are unmet and uncertain – if someone is hungry, if they don’t have a place to sleep, if they are in fear for their safety – the other challenges they encounter in life become even more difficult to overcome.
 Individuals cannot focus on getting a better job, going to school, or taking care of their health without meeting basic needs first.

 The RFP details funding strategies to ensure residents of Broome County all have their basic needs met.